11 of Real Madrid’s best signings of the 2010s: Modric, Bale, Ozil…

 It takes a special player to win the Champions League as a key man for two different clubs, and it took Kroos until his second season in Spain to achieve that feat.

-We can barely remember a time when he wasn’t holding firm and driving forward at the heart of Real Madrid’s midfield, even if there were a handful of persistent Man Utd-shaped rumours along the way.
+We can barely remember a time when he wasn’t holding firm and driving forward at the heart of Real Madrid’s midfield.
+It’ll be very weird when he does eventually leave.

 Toni Kroos, that is outrageous 👏